 Two long straps with clips allow you to attach your tent or floor mat to the outside.
 They are not placed underneath like on other models allowing you to put your bag down without preventing it from standing vertically.
 It’s stupid, but a lot of brands haven’t thought of it… Two elastic bands and two buckles can also be used to attach ice axes to break a tough crust if necessary.

 Osprey has outfitted their Talon 44 backpack with plenty of adjustment straps all over the place.
 Everything is adjustable to allow you to better balance your backpack according to the volume you put in it.
 Once on the back, straps and belt adjusted, the bag becomes one with the body.

 We find the Stow-on-the-Go ™ system to quickly attach your hiking poles.
 It’s true that it’s practical but I never thought of using it at the time… The sternum strap is equipped with an integrated whistle in case of needs to tweet his distress.
 Only Achilles’ heel to this bag, I looked hard but couldn’t find a rain cover.
 Luckily I had compensated for it with that of the Atmos AG 65.

 - Storage organization – 90%

 - Accessories – 80%

 I love the Osprey Talon 44!!!
 It is very pleasant to wear and makes you completely forget your presence and the weight you carry on your back.
-With its 44 liters capacity, it is very versatile and suitable for many situations: I use it for all my outings lasting more than two days (trekking, camping, weekend, ski touring with a night in a refuge, etc.).
+With its 44-liter capacity, this backpack proves to be highly versatile, making it suitable for a wide range of situations.
+It serves as my go-to choice for all outings lasting more than two days, including trekking, camping, weekend getaways, and even ski touring with overnight stays in refuges.

 - Osprey Hikelite 26 Backpack Review